Atavachron/20WebProjectWithVanillaJS/README.md

-# 20 Web Projects With Vanill JavaScript
+# 20 Web Projects With Vanilla JavaScript

+## From the Udemy Course by Brad Traversy